sympiler/sympiler.github.io/sympiler_docs/docs/tiling.md

 ```

 ### inspector
-The symbolic inspector identifies sub-kernels with similar structure
+The symbolic inspector identifies sub-kernels with similar structures
 in the sparse matrix methods and the sparse inputs to provide the
 VS-Block stage with _blockable_ sets that are not necessarily of the
 same size or consecutively located.
 These blocks are similar to the